Kin The Know

 Always check with your doctor before you start any new supplements, but fish oil is widely known to be safe and effective for absorption in utero.
 If you're looking to increase your omega-3 intake by eating fish, this is great!

-But make sure you are aware of mercury levels and the effect it can have on your baby and stick to just one to two serves of fish a week.
+But make sure you are aware of mercury levels and the effect it can have on your baby and stick to just 1-2 serves of fish a week.

 The takeaways: